-A way of mapping a person's journey through a set of circumstances or tasks
+A way to map a person's journey through an experience

 Experience diagramming is a visual design technique used to represent and understand the overall user experience within a particular context or system.
 It involves mapping out the various touch points, interactions, and emotions that a user may encounter while engaging with a product, service, or experience.
 Experience diagrams are often used to identify pain points, opportunities for improvement, and to gain a holistic view of the user's journey.